 The 64-slice CT scanner is one of the most advanced cardiac diagnostic tools available today.
-It creates a 3D picture of the heart, giving a clear and immediate view of the entire heart, including valves, heart muscle and blood vessels.
+A CT scan creates a 3D picture of the heart, giving a clear and immediate view of the entire heart, including valves, heart muscle and blood vessels.

 A coronary CT angiogram, sometimes called a CCTA, is a cardiac imaging study that is performed on a 64-slice CT scanner.
 The purpose of a CCTA is to visualize the coronary arteries and assess for narrowing and atherosclerosis.
-CCTA also allows cardiologists to evaluate atypical chest pain and unusual coronary arteries.
-It also helps surgeons plan for complex cardiac surgery.
+CCTA also allows cardiologists to evaluate atypical chest pain and unusual coronary arteries and helps surgeons plan for complex cardiac surgery.

-To prepare for the exam you will receive an IV in one of your arms and three EKG leads will be placed on your chest.
+To prepare for the exam, you will receive an IV in one of your arms and three EKG leads will be placed on your chest.
 Your heart rate will be monitored prior to the exam and during the exam.
 During the exam, you will be asked to hold your breath several times, for about 20 seconds each time.
-When the contrast material is injected you will feel warm all over, but should not feel pain at any time.
+Contrast material is then injected, causing you to feel warm all over, but you should not feel pain at any time.
 The scan takes about 10 to 25 minutes to complete.